jzacsh/jzacsh-www/input/about.md

 ####Off the Github Track, code.jzacsh.com

-A lot of code I write for fun or to simply study isn't github-exposure necessary. but is still open sourced.
-All code not found on github is served directly from my own server, using gitolite and gitweb.
+A lot of code I write for fun isn't necessarily github-exposure-worthy, but still open sourced.
+All code not found on github is [served directly from gitweb][gitweb] as hosted by [gitolite][gitolite].

 ####Sneakily Forking my Stuff